ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 * `Random Token`: a random value that uniquely identifies the DNS domain control validation challenge, defined in {{random-token}}.

-# Common Pitfalls {#pitfalls}

-A very common but unfortunate technique in use today is to employ a DNS TXT record and placing it at the exact domain name whose control is being validated (e.g., often the zone apex).
-This has a number of known operational issues.
-If the User has multiple application services employing this technique, it will end up with multiple DNS TXT records having the same owner name; one record for each of the services.

-Since DNS resource record sets are treated atomically, a query for the Validation Record will return all TXT records in the response.
-There is no way for the verifier to specifically query only the TXT record that is pertinent to their application service.
-The verifier must obtain the aggregate response and search through it to find the specific record it is interested in.

-Additionally, placing many such TXT records at the same name increases the size of the DNS response.
-If the size of the UDP response (UDP being the most common DNS transport today) is large enough that it does not fit into the Path MTU of the network path, this may result in IP fragmentation, which can be unreliable due to firewalls and middleboxes is vulnerable to various attacks ([AVOID-FRAGMENTATION]).
-Depending on message size limits configured or being negotiated, it may alternatively cause the DNS server to "truncate" the UDP response and force the DNS client to re-try the query over TCP in order to get the full response.
-Not all networks properly transport DNS over TCP and some DNS software mistakenly believe TCP support is optional ([RFC9210]).

-Other possible issues may occur.
-If a TXT record (or any other record type) is designed to be placed at the same domain name that is being validated, it may not be possible to do so if that name already has a CNAME record.
-This is because CNAME records cannot co-exist with other (non-DNSSEC) records at the same name.
-This situation cannot occur at the apex of a DNS zone, but can at a name deeper within the zone.

-When multiple distinct services specify placing Validation Records at the same owner name, there is no way to delegate an application specific domain Validation Record to a third party.
-Furthermore, even without delegation, an organization may have a shared DNS zone where they need to provide record level permissions to the specific division within the organization that is responsible for the application in question.
-This can't be done if all applications expect to find validation records at the same name.

-The presence of a Validation Record with a predictable domain name (either as a TXT record for the exact domain name where control is being validated or with a well-known label) can allow attackers to enumerate the utilized set of Application Service Providers.

-Using a CNAME as a Validation Record can give unintended powers to the target of the CNAME, at least when the owner name of the Validation Record is a valid hostname.
-This can allow the Validation Record to itself be a hostname where services might be offered.

-This specification proposes the use of application-specific labels in the owner name of a Validation Record to address these issues.

 # Scope of Validation {#scope}